Please first read this entire webpage carefully.

 All accepted abstract presenters must register and pay before the early fee deadline.
 Acceptance of abstracts into the programme and Abstract Book is subject to the receipt of the registration and registration fee.

 The Scientific Committee makes the final selection of abstracts to be included in the conference programme.
-More information will follow.
+Accepted papers will be divided into three categories:

 Best Oral & Best Poster Awards